Alcinzal/UnamWebPanelPlus/README.md

 	- [ ] Advanced tab with some advanced things?
 Like adding miners manually, to test stuff.
 - [ ] Change the responsiveness of the Plus page.
 Zooming in and out and resizing window and such.
 - [ ] Change responsiveness of the statistics page.
+- [x] Limit algorithm to 15 characters to avoid getting xss attempts.

 ## Supported Projects

 * [SilentCryptoMiner](https://github.com/UnamSanctam/SilentCryptoMiner)

 ## Changelog
+### PLUG 0.3.5 (2024-01-31)
+* Added character limit to algorithms so XSS attempts do not go through.
+* Fixed small bug where statistics would throw an error if there was no statistics data.
+* Changed total hashrate cards so yellow means active miners but no hashrate, and green means active miners with hashrate.
 ### PLUS 0.3.0 (2024-01-23)
 * Changed dates in database to Unix Timestamp for better compatibility with changing timezones.
 * Added Cloudflare support.
 Checks for headers 'CF-Connecting-IP' and 'CF-IPCountry'.